 Goal Statement 3: The Department will assess the effectiveness and impact of a new programming solution by June 1, 2020, and based on the evaluation, will restructure the 2021 senior center programming RFP to ensure that 2021 programming options are cost-effective and sustainable.

-Progress will be based on the recommendations MCDA receives from the Commission on Aging of the ongoing senior center assessment process.
+Progress will be based upon the recommendations MCDA receives from the Commission on Aging through the Senior Center Committee.

 Special Projects